ThorntonLab/AdvancedInformatics2017/materials/week1.md

 __Advanced:__ do your work in a git repo.
 Optionally, get a github account and put all of your work there.

+# More info/resources about Python

+Larry asked about efficiency of things like lists.
+Efficiency is an important topic in general.
+Fortunately, Python is relatively efficient.
+That said, there are situations where you run into performance bottlenecks.
+Much like R, you can write extensions to Python using C/C++ ([Py2 docs](https://docs.python.org/2/extending/extending.html) and [Py3 docs](https://docs.python.org/3/extending/extending.html)).
+Python's C application programming interface, or API, is quite nice.
+However, this is the hard way to go: you need to know C/C++.
+Another option is to use [Cython](http://www.cython.org), which allows you to write Python code that gets turned into the equvalent C code.
+It also allows you to functions from other C/C++ libraries in Python by generating Python wrappers to the libraries.
+We use it quite a bit in the lab.